A person is considered a producer for ITT/AV under the Electrical and Electronic Equipment (EEE) Regulation if they supply ITT/AV into Ontario and:

 Information for Ontario Electronic Stewardship WEEE Stewards

-On December 31, 2020, Ontario Electronic Stewardship (OES) will end its Waste Electrical and Electronic Equipment (WEEE) Program.
+On December 31, 2020, the Waste Electrical and Electronic Equipment (WEEE) Program operated by Ontario Electronic Stewardship (OES) ended.
 Visit OES’s website for information related to the wind up of the WEEE Program: ontarioelectronicstewardship.ca/mecp-direction-to-oes-wind-up/